 Candidates must demonstrate specific professional and personal competencies to ensure school psychology candidates possess the knowledge, skills, and dispositions required for successful careers in education.
 CTC- and NASP-approved programs are required to "employ a systematic, valid process to ensure that all candidates, prior to the conclusion of the internship experience, are able to integrate domains of knowledge and apply professional skills in delivering a comprehensive range of services evidenced by measurable positive impact on children, youth, families, and other consumers" (NASP Training Standard 4.3).
-See Appendix for CSULB School Psychology Personal Competencies Review.

-Designated time during each monthly program faculty meetings is devoted to discussing student issues or concerns.
+Program faculty meet each month and a designated time is devoted to discussing student issues or concerns.
 At that time, faculty consider whether an evaluation of a student's competencies is warranted.
 If program faculty agree a competency evaluation is warranted, the candidate will be immediately notified and requested to meet with the program director and/or faculty, and his/her advisor.
+Please see Appendix for a copy of the CSULB School Psychology Personal Competencies Evaluation.
 If a candidate is rated a '2' (minimal) or lower in any area, or receives a total score of 24 or less (minimal or unsatisfactory), an intervention plan and timeline for remediation will be developed.
-Please be advised that candidates who fail two or more times to achieve satisfactory ratings on a personal competency review, despite the development, agreement, and implementation of a Candidate Intervention Plan, may not be recommended for the internship credential and/or PPS credential.
 Please see Appendix for CSULB School Psychology Candidate Intervention Plan.
+Please be advised that candidates who fail two or more times to achieve satisfactory ratings on a personal competency review, despite the development, agreement, and implementation of a Candidate Intervention Plan, may not be recommended for internship and/or the PPS School Psychology credential.